Novozymes A/S (OTCMKTS:NVZMY) Upgraded at Berenberg Bank

-Berenberg Bank upgraded shares of Novozymes A/S (OTCMKTS:NVZMY) to a hold rating in a research report released on Monday, The Fly reports.
+Novozymes A/S (OTCMKTS:NVZMY) was upgraded by Berenberg Bank from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Monday, The Fly reports.

-A number of other equities research analysts have also recently weighed in on the company.
-JPMorgan Chase & Co. upgraded Novozymes A/S from an underweight rating to a neutral rating in a research note on Tuesday, May 4th.
-UBS Group reiterated a sell rating on shares of Novozymes A/S in a research note on Friday, August 13th.
-Credit Suisse Group reiterated an underperform rating on shares of Novozymes A/S in a research note on Monday.
-Barclays reiterated an overweight rating on shares of Novozymes A/S in a research note on Wednesday, July 28th.
-Finally, Zacks Investment Research cut Novozymes A/S from a hold rating to a sell rating in a research note on Saturday, July 10th.
-Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and one has given a buy rating to the company.
-The company presently has a consensus rating of Hold and a consensus price target of $81.00.
+A number of other analysts have also issued reports on the company.
+Deutsche Bank Aktiengesellschaft reissued a “hold” rating on shares of Novozymes A/S in a research note on Wednesday, April 28th.
+Barclays reissued an “overweight” rating on shares of Novozymes A/S in a research note on Wednesday, July 28th.
+JPMorgan Chase & Co. raised Novozymes A/S from an “underweight” rating to a “neutral” rating in a research note on Tuesday, May 4th.
+UBS Group reissued a “sell” rating on shares of Novozymes A/S in a research note on Friday, August 13th.
+Finally, Credit Suisse Group reissued an “underperform” rating on shares of Novozymes A/S in a research note on Monday, August 16th.
+Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the company.
+Novozymes A/S presently has a consensus rating of “Hold” and an average price target of $81.00.

 Novozymes A/S produces and sells industrial enzymes and microorganisms in Europe, the Middle East, Africa, North America, the Asia Pacific, and Latin America.
 The company offers agriculture solutions, including crop production, and animal health and nutrition solutions; liquefaction, saccharifaction, fermentation, cellulosic hydrolysis, and process enhancement solutions for bioenergy; baking, beverages, dairy, starch, and protein ingredients for the food and beverage industry; and laundry, dishwashing, and professional cleaning solutions for the household care industry.